Example Career: Health and Safety Engineers, Except Mining Safety Engineers and Inspectors

 - Realistic - Realistic occupations frequently involve work activities that include practical, hands-on problems and solutions.
 They often deal with plants, animals, and real-world materials like wood, tools, and machinery.
 Many of the occupations require working outside, and do not involve a lot of paperwork or working closely with others.

-What Industrial Safety and Health Engineers Need to Learn
+What Health and Safety Engineers, Except Mining Safety Engineers and Inspectors Need to Learn

 - Engineering and Technology - Knowledge of the practical application of engineering science and technology.
 This includes applying principles, techniques, procedures, and equipment to the design and production of various goods and services.